astropy/astropy/docs/units/format.rst

                        s²

 .. _astropy-units-format-unrecognized:

 Dealing with Unrecognized Units
 ===============================

 Since many files found in the wild have unit strings that do not correspond to any given standard, `astropy.units` also has a consistent way to store and pass around unit strings that did not parse.
-In addition, `astropy.units` also provides tools for transforming non-standard, legacy or misspelt unit strings into their standardised form, preventing the further propagation of these unit strings.
+In addition, it provides tools for transforming non-standard, legacy or misspelt unit strings into their standardised form, preventing the further propagation of these unit strings.

 By default, passing an unrecognized unit string raises an exception::